-Set to be an epic tale taking place in the fictional land of Lumandra, Raya and the Last Dragon will follow the titular Raya (voiced by Cassie Steele) as she sets out in search of the last dragon.
-No trailers or images yet, but we also know that Awkafina will be voicing the Last Dragon.
-There's also a just-released concept art for you to feast your eyes on.
+Set to be an epic tale taking place in the fictional land of Lumandra, Raya and the Last Dragon will follow the titular Raya (now voiced by Kelly Marie Tran, replacing Cassie Steele) as she sets out in search of the last dragon.

 It's been over three years since rumours surfaced that Disney is working on a Cruella origins movie.
 Then, towards the end of 2018, it was officially confirmed that a) it's happening, and b) Emma Stone is set to play the fur-crazed fashionista herself.
 According to The Hollywood Reporter, the film will be directed by Craig Gillespie (of I, Tonya fame) and will be set in the 1980s "with a punk vibe".

-The latest new Disney movie to be announced is Luca, an animated adventure from Pixar due to hit cinemas next summer.
+One of the latest new Disney movies to be announced is Luca, an animated adventure from Pixar due to hit cinemas next summer.

 You can see the first concept art here but, as a taster, here's the synopsis: "Our all-new film will introduce a boy named Luca as he experiences an unforgettable summer in a seaside town on the Italian Riviera," Pixar revealed.

 It will be directed by Enrico Casarosa and will be the third Pixar movie released in just over 12 months, which is slowly becoming the norm for a studio that often took years between releases with a more sporadic output.